hydrogadget/hydrogadget.github.com/content/leaving-our-mark-on-the-internet-of-things.md

 With the upcoming [Las Vegas Mini Maker Faire](http://makerfairevegas.com/ "Las Vegas Mini Maker Faire"), I really wanted to throw my hat into the ring as a maker.
-I'm currently the president of [SYN Shop](https://synshop.org/ "SYN Shop") and I have nothing to show for myself.
+I'm currently the president of the local hackerspace, [SYN Shop](https://synshop.org/ "SYN Shop") and I have nothing to show for myself.

 Pulling in a few friends that I work with (Charles and Mike), we all decided that we'd head down this road together.
-We all have about the same level of experience with electronics but we all think this project sounds interesting and is going to be a great way to take our electronics skills to the next level.
+We all have about the same level of experience with electronics so we are all going to be learning together.
+We have plenty of resources to help us if we get stuck and we are all excited to get started and take our electronics skills to the next level.